Thirumalai-Shaktivel/test/README.md

 https://gitlab.com/lfortran/lfortran

-Please use it to open issues or send merge requests.
+Please use it to open issues or create merge requests.
-See the [CONTRIBUTING](CONTRIBUTING.md) document for more information.
+See the [CONTRIBUTING](CONTRIBUTING.md) document for more information on contributing guidelines

 Main mailinglist: